wren-lang/wren/doc/site/classes.markdown

       }
     }

-### Signature

-Unlike most other dynamically-typed languages, in Wren you can have multiple methods in a class with the same name, as long as they have a different *signature*.
-In technical terms, you can *overload by arity*.
-So this class is
-fine:
+Since the number of parameters is part of a method's [signature][] a class can define multiple methods with the same name:

+[signature]: method-calls.html#signature

     :::wren
     class Unicorn {